 One of the nicest savoury-sweet snacks at Dotonbori, the signboard says ‘Wan Guo Tang” in Kanji.
 You can’t miss it at the left as you walk towards the Glico Man.

-Visitors who just arrived here from overseas will certainly be ‘traumatised’ by the immense crowd.
+Visitors who just arrived here from overseas will certainly be overwhelmed by the immense crowd.
 But then, what’s Dotonbori without the crowd?

-Crossing the roads across Shinsabashi to Dotonbori, you get shoot panning shots of cars across the traffic crossings.
+Crossing the roads across Shinsabashi to Dotonbori, you can get to shoot panning shots of cars across the traffic crossings.
 What better than the iconic Toyota Crown taxi?
-It has disappeared from Singapore road since 2014 as the taxis, known for being roomy and reliable, have been phased out because they could not meet the stricter Euro IV emission diesel standards.
+It has disappeared from Singapore road since 2014 as the taxis have been phased out because they could not meet the stricter Euro IV emission diesel standards.